responsive-sk/slim4-root/README.md

 - `path(string $path)` - Get a path relative to the root path
 - `getPaths()` - Get all paths as an associative array

+### BasePathMiddleware

+- `process(ServerRequestInterface $request, RequestHandlerInterface $handler)` - Process the request and set the base path for the Slim application

 ### PathsDiscoverer

 - `discover(string $rootPath)` - Discover paths in the given root path